Mahanteshmcb/Mahantesh/replit.md

 ## Overview

-This is a modern, futuristic portfolio website for Mahantesh Biradar, an AI Engineer specializing in IoT and Cybersecurity.
-The application showcases projects, experiences, and provides an interactive AI chatbot for visitors to learn more about his work.
+This is a modern, futuristic portfolio website for Mahantesh Biradar, a Game Developer and Simulation Engineer specializing in interactive experiences, procedural generation, and AI-powered gameplay.
+The application showcases game development projects, simulations, and provides an interactive AI chatbot for visitors to learn more about his work.
 The design follows a cyberpunk-inspired aesthetic with dark mode, neon gradients (cyan and purple), and glassmorphism effects.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**October 20, 2025**
+- Replaced rotating MB logo with holographic 3D gaming logo featuring animated gamepad icon and particle effects
+- Enhanced ParticleBackground component with 120+ particles (up from 50), animated flowing grid waves, and improved glow effects
+- Updated entire portfolio focus from cybersecurity/IoT to game development and simulations
+- Changed all project examples to game development focused (procedural generation, physics simulations, multiplayer games, VR development)
+- Updated blog posts to focus on game development topics (AI NPCs, Unreal Engine optimization, procedural generation)
+- Updated experience section to highlight Unity, Unreal Engine, and simulation development work
+- Created comprehensive README.md with detailed customization guide, file explanations, and Git workflow instructions
+- All skills, descriptions, and hero text now reflect game development expertise

 ## System Architecture